The Holistic Treatment Of Depression

 - mitochondrial support nutraceuticals such as NAD+ precursors in sluggish depression

 Our environment also interacts with our genes to influence how we respond to our external environment.
 For example, if you have the genotype for certain enzymes not working as strongly as they could, you may be more sensitive to the effects of pollutants in the environment, which can influence a wide variety of health symptoms including impacting mood balance.

-Factors such as air quality and air pollution is now a recognized risk factor for developing depression.
+Even factors not normally considered as part of depression treatment, such as air quality and air pollution are now a recognized risk factor for developing depression.
 Improving indoor air quality through using a high quality air purifier in the bedroom as well as the main living room of the house if possible may be helpful, making sure it filters things like mold spores as well as small molecules from chemical ‘off gassing.’

-Having plants which clean the indoor air and also have been shown to have positive mood benefits is also a good idea including plants such as snake plants, spider plants and ferns.
+Having plants which clean the indoor air and also have been shown to have positive mood benefits is another way to alter your environment at home, including plants such as snake plants, spider plants and ferns.

 Infrared saunas and cold water immersion therapy may also be helpful to reduce depressive symptoms, but should be done gradually after discussing with a doctor or health practitioner to make sure it’s right for you.

 Lastly, neuromodulation and biofeedback devices, used at home, may be prescribed and monitored by the doctor as part of the brain-based holistic approach to treating depression, since these devices have positive studies for efficacy in treating depression even when used as a sole treatment.